Jim-Journey/Jim-Journey/README.md

 <h1>Hi, I'm James! <br/><a href="https://github.com/Jim-Journey">Software Engineer</a>, <a href="https://www.linkedin.com/in/james-schickley/">Cybersecurity Professional</a> </h1>

+## About Me

+I am a Information Systems Security Officer with 7 years of experience in Cybersecurity.
+I am developing my skills in a range of programming languages and technologies, including JavaScript, Python, and React.

 <h2>👨‍💻 Software Development Projects:</h2>

 - <b>Data Structures and Algorithms Practice (AlgoExpert + LeetCode)</b>